Local residents rally for Postal Service - Albert Lea Tribune

 A statement from Dan Feehan, DFL candidate for 1st District U.S. House, said he was concerned with the weakening of the Postal Service but thinks it is a “fixable problem.”

-He said if he is elected to Congress, he would vote to privatize the Postal Service and ensure that it’s fully funded, too
+He said if he is elected to Congress, he would fight against privatizing the Postal Service.

 Vogt-Erickson said she reached out to all current and prospective legislators for comment about the issue but did not hear back from state Sen. Dan Sparks, his challenger Gene Dornink, U.S. House Rep. Jim Hagedorn, U.S. Sen. Tina Smith or her challenger Jason Lewis.